 How to extend partition with Server 2019 Disk Management

-To extend partition with Disk Management in Windows Server 2019, your disk partition configuration must meet the requirements including:
+To extend volume in Windows Server 2019 with Disk Management, your disk partition configuration must meet the requirements including:

-- There must be another partition on the right and on the same disk.
+- There must be another partition adjacent and on the right.

 - This right contiguous partition must be the same Primary or Logical drive.

-- The right contiguous partition must be deleted.
+- The right contiguous partition must be deleted in advance.

 - There's third partition to save all files in the right contiguous partition, so you can transfer files before deleting.

 If your disk partition configuration meet the requirements, you can extend Server 2019 partition without any software.

 Steps to extend volume in Windows Server 2019 with Disk Management: